 \section{Introduction}

-Expansion of the universe was observed by Hubble in 1920's and also it was discovered recently that the universe is not only expanding but accelerating \cite{Riess,Perlmutter}.
-This observational evidence is coming from the type Ia Supernova exposition.
-Therefore, we understand that the correct theory must be nonstatic in astrophysics and cosmology.
-To understand the structure and behaviour of the universe, we use General Relativistic formulations and calculations as a mathematical tool.
-Especially, gravitational interactions can be well described in General Theory of Relativity.
-Moreover, on small scales, effects of gravity are not strong enough and spacetime can be described as nearly flat and therefore General Relativity (GR) is well tested in a small range especially at Solar system scale \cite{Bertotti,Will1,Will2,Everitt,Berti}.
-However, when we use GR in cosmology at the large scale structures or at evolving universe in time, we need some new phenomena which we have not understood and explained theoretically and observationaly yet, for example, dark matter and dark energy \cite{Amendola1,Amendola2}.
-Also black holes are providing strong gravitational fields and there are large deviations from GR at large field strength \cite{Sakstein1,Yagi,Abuter,Burrage}.
-It means, for a more general theory of gravitation, we need to understand the strong gravitational regimes and large scale structure of the universe \cite{Koyama,Baker1,Clifton}.
-Brans-Dicke scalar tensor theory is a well known scenario of gravitational field \cite{Brans,Bergmann,Wagoner,Nordvedt}, and in general, it is considered as an alternative to GR.
-In our sence, this is not an altenative to GR but more general theory which can be also related with the $f(R)$ theory \cite{Sotiriou,Felice,Nojiri}, string theory \cite{Callan,Fradkin} and Kaluza Klein theory \cite{Billyard,Overduin} in the appropriate limits.
-Also BD theory involves Mach's principle which says all of the matter in universe affects each other, hence a universe, filled with a scalar field, might be a reasonable candidate for this interaction of the masses.
-Therefore, motivated to find the solutions for an accurate cosmological model and also a theory for highly gravitating cosmological environment, it might be convenient for us to study BD theory of gravity.
+The expansion of universe was observed by Hubble in 1920s and also recently discovered that the universe is not only expanding but also accelerating \cite{Riess,Perlmutter}.
+Observational evidence, coming from the type Ia Supernova explosion, implies that the correct spacetime geometry must be nonstatic both in astrophysics and cosmology.
+Since gravitational interactions can be well described in the General Theory of Relativity, to understand the structure and behavior of the universe, we use the General Relativistic formulations and pseudo-Riemannian geometry as a mathematical tool.
+On sub-galactic regions like the Solar system, the effects of gravity are not strong enough and spacetime can be characterized as nearly flat.
+In these scales, the General Theory of Relativity (GR) has been accurately tested and verified \cite{Bertotti,Reasenberg,Will1,Will2,Everitt,Berti}.
+However, when we use GR in cosmology especially at the large scale structures or for the evolving universe in time, we need some new phenomena which we have not understood and explained theoretically and observationally yet, for example, dark matter and dark energy \cite{Amendola1,Amendola2}.
+Also, black holes provide strong gravitational fields and there are large deviations from GR at high field strength \cite{Sakstein1,Yagi,Abuter,Burrage}.
+This means that, for a more general theory of gravitation, we need to understand the strong gravitational regimes and the large scale structure of the universe \cite{Koyama,Baker1,Clifton}.
+Brans-Dicke (BD) scalar tensor theory is a well known scenario of gravitational field \cite{Brans,Bergmann,Wagoner,Nordvedt}, and in general, it is considered as an alternative theory to GR.
+In our sense, this is not an alternative to GR but a more general theory of gravity and it can be related with the $f\mathrm{(}R\mathrm{)}$ theory \cite{Sotiriou,Felice,Nojiri}, string theory \cite{Callan,Fradkin,Blachke} and Kaluza Klein theory \cite{Billyard,Overduin} in the appropriate limits.
+Also, BD theory involves Mach's principle which says that all of the matter in the universe affects each other, hence a universe, filled with a scalar field, might be a reasonable candidate for this interaction of the masses.
+Therefore, motivated to find the solutions for an accurate cosmological model and also a theory for highly gravitating cosmological environment, it might be convenient to study BD theory of gravity.